ObjectBoxPC/public-service-emotes/README.md

 [Download the latest emotes here](https://github.com/philipchungtech/pse/archive/master.zip) (or use the "Clone or download" button).

-You can [join the Discord server](https://discord.gg/ju9jgPM) and use these emotes on Discord if you have Discord Nitro.
+You can also [join the Discord server](https://discord.gg/ju9jgPM) and use these emotes on Discord if you have Discord Nitro.
 You can also contribute new emotes.

 ## File Formats